PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 ##Betting on matches
 There is not a lot of calculating to be done here, if you know how matches will end you can win a lot of money with betting.
 However, especially in csgo, there are an incredible amount of upsets (underdogs winning), that there is never really a "safe bet".

+#Something to consider
+If none of this convinced you to stop gambling, consider one thing: Gambling sites are buisnesses.
+They are created to make money.
+If any game was ever in you favor, it would be in favor for every other player as well.
+This would cause the gambling site to lose a LOT of money, and it would cease to operate.

 Any errors?
 Anything missing?
 Please let me know.